Objective-C: Popularization through NeXT

 In 1988, NeXT licensed Objective-C from StepStone (the new name of PPI, the owner of the Objective-C trademark) and extended the GCC compiler to support Objective-C. NeXT developed the Application Kit (AppKit) and Foundation Kit libraries on which the NeXTSTEP user interface and Interface Builder were based.
 While the NeXT workstations failed to make a great impact in the marketplace, the tools were widely lauded in the industry.
 NeXT dropped hardware production and focused on software tools, selling NeXTSTEP (and OPENSTEP) as a platform for custom programming.

 To circumvent the terms of the GPL, NeXT had originally intended to ship the Objective-C frontend separately, allowing the user to link it with GCC to produce the compiler executable.
 Though initially accepted by Richard M. Stallman, this plan was rejected after Stallman consulted with GNU's lawyers and NeXT agreed to make Objective-C part of GCC.

 The work to extend GNU Compiler Collection (GCC) was led by Steve Naroff, who joined NeXT from StepStone.
 The compiler changes were made available as per GNU General Public License (GPL) terms, but the runtime libraries were not, rendering the open source contribution unusable to the general public.
 This led to other parties developing such runtime libraries under open source licenses.
 Later, Steve Naroff was also principal contributor to work at Apple to build the Objective-C frontend to Clang.

 The GNU project started work on its free software implementation of Cocoa, named GNUstep, based on the OpenStep standard.
 Dennis Glatting wrote the first GNU Objective-C runtime in 1992.
 The current GNU Objective-C runtime, in use since 1993, is the one developed by Kresten Krab Thorup while he was a university student in Denmark.
 Thorup also worked at NeXT from 1993 to 1996.

 Apple development and Swift

 After acquiring NeXT in 1996, Apple Computer used OpenStep in its then-new operating system, Mac OS X. This included Objective-C, NeXT's Objective-C-based developer tool, Project Builder, and its interface design tool, Interface Builder.
 Both were later merged into one application, Xcode.
 Most of Apple's current Cocoa API is based on OpenStep interface objects and is the most significant Objective-C environment being used for active development.

-At WWDC 2014, Apple introduced a new language, Swift, which was characterized as "Objective-C without the C".
+At Worldwide Developers Conference (WWDC) 2014, Apple introduced a new language, Swift, which was characterized as "Objective-C without the C".